Asian shares mostly higher after rally on Wall Street - NewsBreak

 Asian shares mostly higher after rally on Wall Street

+Stocks closed broadly higher again Thursday as investors grew more optimistic that a slowing U.S. economy means the Federal Reserve can temper its aggressive interest rate hikes aimed at taming inflation.

+The S&P 500 rose 1.2% as more than 80% of the stocks in the benchmark index closed higher.
+The Dow Jones Industrial Average gained 1% and the Nasdaq rose 1.1%.
+Smaller company stocks edged out the broader market, lifting the Russell 2000 by 1.3%.

-Consecutive quarters of falling GDP are an informal, though not definitive, indicator of what economists call a technical recession.
+The Commerce Department reported that the economy contracted at a 0.9% annual pace last quarter.
+The decline in the gross domestic product — the broadest gauge of the economy — followed a 1.6% annual drop from January through March.
+Consecutive quarters of falling GDP are an informal, though not definitive, indicator of a recession.

 The GDP report signaled weakness across the economy.
 Consumer spending slowed as Americans bought fewer goods.
 Business investment fell.
 Inventories tumbled as businesses slowed their restocking of shelves, shedding 2 percentage points from GDP.

 The Federal Reserve has made slowing the U.S. economy to tame the highest inflation in 40 years its goal by raising interest rates, most recently on Wednesday.
-The latest GDP report, along with other recent weak economic data, could be giving some investors confidence that the central bank will be able to ease up on the size of any further rate hikes.
+The latest GDP report, along with other recent weak economic data, could be giving some investors confidence that the central bank will be able to ease up on the size of any further rate hikes in the months to come, analysts said.

+“Sometimes bad news is good news,” said Megan Horneman, chief investment officer at Verdence Capital Advisors.
+“The Fed may not have to be as aggressive as once thought.
+That’s what investors are looking at.”

 In a research note Thursday, Jonathan Golub, chief U.S. equity strategist at Credit Suisse Securities, said “Whether or not we are in a recession will be debated by academics in the months ahead.
 However, today’s report unequivocally reflects a substantial weakening in economic activity, and raises the likelihood of a dovish pivot by the Fed.”